Feeds:

 We observe many well known personalities including Grand Duke Boris who keeps a suite overlooking the garden, the ex-film star Pearl White and various other well known actresses plus a sprinkling of society.
 However, despite the presence of many celebrities we deduce that the audience is composed one third Ritz, one third tourist and one third business.

 “Have you noticed” says Aunt Mimi “that the Bois is becoming a little passé due to the vulgarisation of the automobile making it far too aceessible.
-It used to be at least all Ritz types here.”
+It used to be just all Ritz types here.”
 We all laugh.

 “Well I have noticed something else” says Cecile diplomatically “that the lights in the trees and on the tables are cleverly arranged so that the light and colour over the faces of the dancers changes with every hour?”